OpenConext-Attic/OpenConext-oidc/README.md

 OpenConext-OIDC is a proxy for SP's that want to use OpenConnect ID instead of SAML to provide their Service to the federation members.
 Therefore the WAYF and ARP must be scoped for the requesting SP (and not this OIDC SP).
-This works if OpenConext-OIDC is marked as a trusted proxy in SR and the signing certificate (e.g. sp.public.certificate) in added to the certData metadata field in SR.
+This works if OpenConext-OIDC is marked as a trusted proxy in SR and the signing certificate (e.g. sp.public.certificate) is added to the certData metadata field in SR.

 ## Damn